Magotchi/lpid-core-documents/LPID core documents.md

 The name of the corporation shall be the Libertarian Party of Idaho, hereinafter referred to as the "Party."

-## ARTICLE II: Period of Duration

-The duration of the Party shall be perpetual.

 ## ARTICLE II: Purposes

 The purpose for which the Party is organized is to implement and give voice to the Statement of Principles of the National Libertarian Party by: